briangu/memblast/README.md

 The repository contains a number of example programs under `examples/`.
 These scripts are event driven – each program passes an async `main` coroutine and an `on_update` callback to `memblast.start`.
-The library manages the event loop and invokes the callback whenever new data arrives.
+You may pass an existing asyncio event loop to `start`; otherwise a new loop is spawned in a background thread.
 The basic example is a simple server and client pair.

 Start a server in one terminal:
 ```bash